-- 1. One should not take the US estimation of China's arsenals at face value because Washington has its considerations while making the threat assessments including a vested interest in ramping up the threat for garnering budgetary allocations.
+- One should not take the US estimation of China's arsenals at face value because Washington has its considerations while making the threat assessments including a vested interest in ramping up the threat for garnering budgetary allocations.
 Therefore, India must make its assessments concerning China and not rely on the US's assessments. - 2.
 The second reality, however, is that nuclear modernisation is underway in China and nobody has any doubt about that.
-While evading the question on numbers Fu Cong admitted that his country is engaged in strategic modernization, of course, he squarely placed this motivation on the US doorstep by pointing to American actions such as the deployment of ballistic missile defence, development of hypersonic missiles and other intermediate missiles now that the US is out of the INF treaty as well as the current emphasis of the US nuclear posture review which has been on low yield nuclear weapons to conduct limited nuclear war.
+While evading the question on numbers, Fu Cong admitted that his country is engaged in strategic modernization.
+Of course, he squarely placed this motivation on the US doorstep, by pointing to American actions such as the deployment of ballistic missile defence, development of hypersonic missiles and other intermediate missiles.

-Now all of this is perceived development happening in the US is perceived to erode China's nuclear deterrence which is based on a small nuclear arsenal.
-Therefore, China argues that it is having to focus on developing capabilities that can restore strategic stability that has been disturbed by the US and China and claims that it is restoring the strategic stability within the frame of minimalism and defensive capabilities.
-Hence it is staying with (credible minimum deterrence) CMD and (No First-use Policy) NFU but it's changing its capabilities.
-When one begins to identify China's capabilities trends one finds a mismatch between the claims of minimum deterrence or NFU and what is appearing on the ground.
+US nuclear developments are perceived to erode China's nuclear deterrence, which is based on a small nuclear arsenal.
+Therefore, China argues that it is having to focus on developing capabilities that can restore strategic stability that has been disturbed by the US, within the frame of minimalism and defensive capabilities.
+Hence, it is staying with (credible minimum deterrence) CMD and (No First-use Policy) NFU but it's changing its capabilities.

+When one begins to identify China's capabilities trends, however, one finds a mismatch between the claims of minimum deterrence or NFU and what is appearing on the ground.
 She substantiated this by highlighting four capability trends.

-1. A relative increase in the number of warheads and missiles, while China doesn't officially declare any figures one can see from the guesstimates made by several agencies that the numbers are on the move and in the last couple of years.
-They have grown at-least by 50 warheads.
-This growth may be for two reasons (i) For having to participate in arms control negotiations in the future and China wants to create some parity before it gets there, and if this is the motivation then one can expect a rapid build-up in the coming years. (ii) deployment of MIRV missiles so when one missile will be carrying multiple warheads the number of warheads goes up as a result of that.
-The DF 41 is claimed to carry as many as 3-10 warheads and therefore the numbers will increase.

-- 2. Deployment of MIRV and MARV (manoeuvrable re-entry vehicles) China considers these necessary for defeating the US missile defence by being able to saturate it with numbers as well as evading interception through the manoeuvrability of the incoming missile.
-Now while this is Chinese justification for its MIRV's, this capability has traditionally been seen for 1st strike and not as an NFU strategy. because a country would want MERV missiles to be off its soil and to be launched before any kind of preemption from the other side takes place. - 3.
-Development of early warning systems, again from the cold war experience it is known that countries that have 1st use strategies rely on an early warning to enable launch on warning or launch under attack kind of systems for their missiles.
+- 1. While China doesn't officially declare any figures, one can see from the guesstimates made by several agencies that the numbers are on the move in the last couple of years.
+This growth may be for two reasons (i) For having to participate in arms control negotiations in the future; China wants to create some parity before it gets there.
+If this is the motivation, then one can expect a rapid build-up in the coming years. (ii) Deployment of MIRV missiles which imply that one missile will be carrying multiple warheads; the number of warheads goes up as a result of that.
+The DF 41 is claimed to carry as many as 3-10 warheads. - 2.
+Deployment of MIRV and MARV (manoeuvrable re-entry vehicles): China considers these necessary for defeating the US missile defence by being able to saturate it with numbers as well as evading interception through the manoeuvrability of the incoming missile.
+This capability has traditionally been seen as useful for 1st strike and not as an NFU strategy. - 3.
+Development of early warning systems: Again from the Cold War experience, it is known that countries that have 1st use strategies rely on early warning to enable launch on warning or launch under attack systems for their missiles.
 Recent reports that China was building such a capability with Russian help has put its NFU into doubt by hinting at the possibility that it is going to lower its alert postures to launch on warning.
-Last year Fu Cong in a conference in Moscow had indicated as much when he recommended that the US and Russia should either remove their missiles from hair-trigger readiness or that China would be compelled to follow the same strategy. - 4.
-Damage limitation through its missile defence efforts in this direction has been underway for a long time and they don't fall in the same category as the US in terms of their scale of expansion.
+Last year, Fu Cong in a conference in Moscow had indicated as much when he recommended that the US and Russia should either remove their missiles from hair-trigger readiness or that China would be compelled to follow the same strategy.